Learning Emotion from 100 Observations: Unexpected Robustness of Deep Learning under Strong Data Limitations: Experimental Results

 \subsection{Repeated Cross-Validation}

 Given our small datasets, conventional 10-fold cross-validation (CV) would lead to very small test splits (only 19 instances in the case of MAS) thus causing high variance between the individual splits and, ultimately, even regarding the average of all 10 runs.
 Therefore, we {\it repeat 10-fold CV ten times} ($10{\times}10$-CV) with different data splits, then averaging the results \cite{Dietterich98}.
 Performance is measured as Pearson correlation $r$ between predicted and human gold ratings.
 To further increase reliability, identical data splits were used for each of the approaches under comparison.
 Results are given in Table \ref{tab:cv_results}.

+All DL approaches (FFN, CNN, GRU, LSTM, CNN-LSTM) yield a satisfying performance of $r>.6$ on average over all corpora, despite the small data sizes.
+Each one of them clearly outperforms Ridge\textsub{ngram}, representing more conventional learning techniques, on every single dataset.
+This stands in sharp contrast to our survey results where the median respondent indicated that DL would need at least 10,000 instances to provide a clear benefit over conventional techniques---the datasets we employed are between 4 and 50 times smaller.

-In sharp contrast to the survey results, \textit{all} DL approaches yield a satisfying performance of $r>.6$ as average over all corpora, despite the small data size and absence of corpus-specific hyperparameter tuning.
-They also massively outperform Ridge\textsub{ngram} which represents more conventional methodologies popular before the wide adaptation of embedding- and DL-based approaches.
-Overall, the GRU performs best although the differences between the DL models are quite small on average, with even relatively simple models, i.e., the FFN, performing competitively.
-Perhaps surprisingly, Ridge\textsub{BV} also performs very competitively.
-Given its low computational cost, our results indicate that this model constitutes an excellent baseline.
-Both FFN and Ridge\textsub{BV} rely solely on lexical information, suggesting that the quality of the pre-trained embeddings may be a key-factor for our strong results.
+Overall, the GRU performs best.
+However, differences between the DL models are quite small on average.
+(We emphasize that our primary concern is to compare deep vs. conventional learning techniques under data limitations whereas comparisons within the group of DL architectures are secondary.)
+Perhaps surprisingly, Ridge\textsub{BV}, which takes a middle ground between DL and conventional approaches, also performs very competitively.
+Given its low computational cost, our results indicate that this model may constitute an excellent baseline.

+Observe that Ridge\textsub{BV} and FFN rely solely on lexical information---their inputs are computed by mere averaging of word embeddings whereas CNN, LSTM, GRU, and CNN-LSTM learn their own composition functions from gold data.
+Still, the former two both display satisfying performance.
+This suggests that the quality of the pre-trained embeddings may be a key factor for their strong results.